-Walk on the lighter side
+Walk on the lighter side at work

-To be that person, you don’t have to be a stand up comedian or have a repertoire of witty jokes.
+To be that person in the office, you don’t have to be a stand-up comedian or have a repertoire of witty jokes.
 In fact, you don’t really even have to be funny.
 All you really need is the willingness to look on the lighter side of things.
-If you can make the effort during stressful times to find something that will make people forget about their stress – even for a moment – you become a valuable commodity indeed.

 Let’s be honest.
 There are some people out there who are pretty intense – taking things, and themselves, way too seriously.
 While their passion and focus is admirable, they’re hard to be around for much more than short periods at a time – particularly during stressful situations.
-One thing’s for sure, you don’t want to be that person.
-Not if you have any aspirations of building a strong, positive network.

-The next time you catch yourself getting a little too intense, ask yourself this one question: Realistically, what is the absolute worst that could happen in the current situation?
-What is the worst-case scenario?
-Then take a few moments and think about what you would do if that actually happened.
+Once you’ve answered that, take a few moments to think about what you would do if that actually happened.
 Chances are, you’ll be able to figure out a game plan pretty quickly.
-The interesting thing about this exercise is that, when you get back to thinking about the real situation, it never seems quite so bad.
+And, the interesting thing about this exercise is that, if you actually do it, you’ll find that the situation suddenly doesn’t seem quite so bad.

 Leave a Reply